 Codebots is a Platform as a Service (PaaS), powered by code-writing software robots (codebots) that can write over 90% of an application’s code base.
 Codebots is where freedom meets control - the source code is all yours.
 No machine gobbledygook here either.
 Our codebots are trained by human developers following industry standards and best practice, meaning a codebot will write 100% human readable source code.

 Codebots enables bots and humans to work together on the same source code, solving creative and complex challenges more efficiently.
-Bots write common behaviours and boilerplate code, while human developer focus on niche business logic and the true intellectual property of app development.
+Bots write common extensions and boilerplate code to provide out-of-the-box functionality, while human developer focus on niche business logic and the true intellectual property of app development.

 Clean, bot-written code means Codebots reduces the technical debt your application incurs, but the most important point of this article, is that the source code you create with Codebots is yours, even the code your codebot writes.
 You have the freedom to do whatever you want with your source code.

 Want to add a new feature?
 Yep.

 Found a bug you need to fix?
 No problem.

 Security breach you need to resolve?
 Consider it done.